InAnYan/AstVisitor/README.md

-# Simple implementation of Visitor pattern for AST walkers in C++
+# Simple implementation of Visitor pattern for AST C++